Muster Roll 1850 – 1920, 8th Hussars, U-Z

 Wiseman, J1659PrivateIndian Mutiny 1857-59.
 Awarded the Indian Mutiny medal – clasp: Central India.

 The Great War 1914-18.
-Awarded both the British War and Victory medals.
+Awarded the British War medal and the Victory medal.

 View his Medal Group.